-The prosecutor meets with them independently and offers both Jack and Joan the same deal: confess and rat on the other one, and you get to walk free — unless the other prisoner also confesses.
+The prosecutor meets with them independently and offers both Jack and Joan the same deal: Confess and rat on the other one, and you get to walk free — unless the other prisoner also confesses.
 In that case, you both get moderate jail time.
 If everyone stays quiet, then the prosecutor will be forced to settle for a token conviction with a light sentence.

 There are literally thousands of journal articles about the implications of this idea, for everything from philosophy to international relations to basic psychology.
 But let's talk Benghazi.

-But the best outcome for the party and themselves would be to drop the issue or, at very least, confine it to the fringier parts of the party's delegation.
-But if one mainstream representative ignores Benghazi while another pushes it, the one peddling Benghazi gets a political advantage.
+But the best outcome for the party and for individual Republicans would be to drop the issue or, at the very least, confine it to the fringier parts of the party's delegation.
+But if one Republican ignores Benghazi while another pushes it, the politician peddling Benghazi gets a political advantage.

 Here's a table putting it into prisoner's dilemma terms, with "Republican 1" and "Republican 2" replacing Jack and Joan.

 There is a way to "solve" the prisoner's dilemma.
 In the late 1970s, University of Michigan political scientist Robert Axelrod ran "tournaments" testing different prisoner's dilemma strategies against each other.
 Running a number of simulations of different strategies on computers, he found the best strategy was to not confess in the first game, and then do whatever the other player did the next time around.
 If they confess in round 2, you confess in round 3.
 (Remember that the best outcome is for neither side to confess.)

 There are lots of potential reasons that could be true; here are three.
-First, pressure from true believer Republicans: there are probably so many Republicans who believe investigating Benghazi is a good use of the GOP's time that the party is effectively unable to back off en masse.
-Second, it's hard to see how you would enforce a hypothetical secret agreement for House Republicans to give up the issue for the party's greater good.
+First, pressure from true believer Republicans: There are probably enough Republicans who believe investigating Benghazi is an important and correct use of the GOP's time that the party is genuinely incapable of backing off without a massive internal fight.